-Gunmen launch attack on Intercontinental Hotel in Kabul
+Gunmen launch siege at Intercontinental Hotel in Kabul

-No gunfire had been heard for about an hour and ambulances were at the scene, a witness who lives near the hotel told CNN during the early morning hours Sunday.
+Ambulances came to the scene during a lull in the shooting, a witness who lives near the hotel told CNN.

-A few ambulances have left the hotel property, presumably taking people to hospitals, Afghan news agency TOLO reported.

-Nasrat Rahimi, a deputy spokesman for the ministry, earlier told CNN that Afghan special forces were trying to engage the attackers.
+Nasrat Rahimi, a deputy spokesman for the Ministry of Interior Affairs, earlier told CNN that Afghan special forces were trying to engage the attackers.

 Two of four attackers in the hotel have been killed, Rahimi said.
 He said the hotel's third floor, where the kitchen is located, had caught fire.